Biostrap EVO Review, Gen 2 vs Whoop (2022 Versions)

 I was convinced to write a Biostrap EVO Review by a STRAVA 3rd party App developer who was integrating Biostrap’s data into some complex performance algorithms for STRIVE.ai.
 In his considered and technical opinion, Biostrap was ‘Very Cool‘.
-I don’t always take ‘Very Cool’ as a recommendation but MW@STRIVE knows his stuff so I decided to invest some time to check out what Biostrap is all about.
+I don’t always take ‘Very Cool’ as a recommendation but MW@STRIVE knows his stuff so I decided to invest some time in a review to check out what Biostrap EVO is all about and to compare it to Whoop.
+I was impressed even though Whoop does come out on top.

 Product Name: Biostrap EVO